 SB 1 provides additional one-time and ongoing funding to the TIRCP, a heavily oversubscribed program that is currently reliant upon somewhat unpredictable Cap-and-Trade funds and administered by the California State Transportation Agency (CalSTA).
-The TIRCP would receive a one-time infusion of at least \$236 million as a result of a General Fund loan repayment as well as an additional \$245 million annually from the TIF starting in FY 2017-18.
-As above, the amount is set forth in the statute at 70% of \$350 million, but will be adjusted beginning on July 1, 2020 as part of the annual indexing to the CPI.
+The TIRCP would receive a one-time infusion of at least \$236 million as a result of a General Fund loan repayment as well as an additional \$245 million annually from the TIF starting in FY 2018-19.
+This amount is set forth in the statute and will not escalate even though the TIF rate is indexed to inflation.
+In FY 2017-18, the TIRCP should receive approximately half the annual amount (\$123 million) from the TIF since the new fee is not effective until January 1, 2018.